Information regarding workplace logistics, teaching, financial matters and additional information.

 Instructors are paid in six monthly installments per semester.
 The first installment for the fall semester is paid around the first day of October; the next four paychecks are paid around the first day of the months of November - February.
 The sixth is paid in the following summer.
 Instructors who do not return after the fall semester will receive the sixth installment in March.
 The six installments for the spring commence around the first day of March and continue monthly.

 Faculty are encouraged to take advantage of direct deposit to ensure timely delivery of pay.
-Application forms are available online and can be delivered directly to Human Resources in Administration 252, or to the academic office coordinator.
+Application forms are available in the forms section of the HR website and can be delivered directly to Human Resources in Administration 252, or to the academic office coordinator.
 Often, applications are not processed in time for to take effect for your next paycheck disbursement.
 Pay stubs are delivered to mailboxes around the first of each month.
 If you have applied for direct deposit, but you do not receive a pay stub in your mailbox, check at the desk in Creative Arts 251 to see if there is a paycheck waiting for you.
 If you do not have direct deposit, you must ask the attendant at the desk in Creative Arts 251 for your check each payday.

 Notify the office manager if your address changes; you will receive instructions about how to change your address in the system.